 We want our students to achieve great exam results and, at the same time, build resilience, independence and character.
 We work hard to balance the two things: helping our students to master the core subjects, and encouraging them to develop other skills that will allow them to flourish in the wider world.

-To achieve this, we run programmes within our schools to ensure that all of our students have access to excellent teaching, as well as outstanding enrichment activities - from our corporate mentoring programmes to our annual Music Gala at the Barbican.
-Our school programmes are ensuring that Ark students' special educational needs are identified early and comprehensively supported; our partner programmes have offered opportunities from corporate mentoring with top firms to outdoor adventure experiences; and our successful summer school partnership with Phillips Exeter Academy, New Hampshire, has given students the chance to experience independent study in the US for free.
+To achieve this, we run programmes within our schools to ensure that all of our students have access to excellent teaching, as well as outstanding enrichment activities - from our corporate mentoring programmes to our suite of inspirational music showcase events.
+Our school programmes ensure that Ark students' educational needs and interests are identified early and comprehensively supported; our partner programmes have offered opportunities from corporate mentoring with top firms to outdoor adventure experiences; and our successful summer school partnership with Phillips Exeter Academy, New Hampshire, has given students the chance to experience independent study in the US for free.

 By the age of three, children from more disadvantaged backgrounds have heard around 30 million fewer words than children from affluent families – or 1,400 words fewer per hour.
 Children in the UK from low income backgrounds are 19 months behind their peers when they start primary school.